saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 #### Synchronization Strategies

 Synchronization is an advanced topic, but it is essential when locating an element that the application is ready for the element to be located.
-There are two main approaches to synchronization: implicit and explicit.
+There are two docs-1.1 approaches to synchronization: implicit and explicit.

 #### Implicit Waits